- Parks are open from sunrise to sunset. After dusk, you must have a permit or risk being fined.

 - Parks are officially closed during winter weather conditions.
 Park parking lots, paths and trails are not maintained and may remain snow and ice covered for extended periods.
 Surfaces may be slippery.
 Guests may still access park for winter recreational activities; however, they do so at their own peril.
 Anti-slip winter footwear is recommended.

 - All Park buildings are winterized annually (restrooms closed, water/electric shut off) by December 1 to reduce the chance of frozen pipes.
 Porta-potties will be removed from Munro in December, but one will remain on site at WCP & Kemper.
-Weather permitting, buildings should reopen by April 1.
+Weather permitting, buildings should reopen in April.

 - Sport fields in all parks are available by permit only.
 Persons who wish to use pavilions & fields should apply for permits.
 Warminster youth organizations and permit holders have priority.

 - To reduce vandalism, park facilities are locked unless park staff or sport organizations are utilizing a park.
 If you see vandalism, dumping or other hazards, DON’T WAIT!!
 Please call the Police Department immediately at (215) 672-1000.

 - Please do not feed the wildlife, especially the fox, deer and geese, in the parks – supplemental feeding encourages wildlife to lose their fear of people and become dependent on handouts that are not part of their natural diets.

 - If you see people with their dogs running loose, please call the Animal Control Officer at 215-672-1000.
 Do not try to intervene and put yourself in harm’s way.

 - The Warminster Bark Park is available to all area residents as a membership program.
 To participate you must provide veterinarian proof of vaccinations, complete an application, and attend a one-time education session.
 Fees are $25/Warminster resident and $35/non-resident.

-- Motorized vehicles, including dirt bikes and ATVs – are not permitted in Township parks.
+- Motorized vehicles, including dirt bikes, snow mobiles and ATVs, are not permitted in Township parks.

 - Cyclists must yield to pedestrians on all park trails.
 Warn pedestrians by loudly declaring “cyclist on your left” prior to passing.